madoar/angular-archwizard/README.md

 This leads to the calling of the `enterSecondStep` function when the wizard moves to this step.
-When the first step of the wizard contains a `stepEnter` function, it not only gets called when the used moves back from a later step to the first step, but also after the wizard is initialized.
+When the first step of the wizard contains a `stepEnter` function, it not only gets called when the user moves back from a later step to the first step, but also after the wizard is initialized.
 The event emitter will call the given function with a parameter that contains the `MovingDirection` of the user.
-If the user went backwards, like from the third step to the second or first step, then `MovingDirection.Backwards` will be passed to the function.
+If the user went backwards, for example from the third step to the second or first step, then `MovingDirection.Backwards` will be passed to the function.
 If the user went forwards `MovingDirection.Forwards` will be passed to the function.

 #### \(stepExit\)